mwweinberg/bikeshare/readme.txt

 wmata_pull.py - downloads the json version of U st. data and prints line/destination/time for first train

-wmata_parse.py - sets variables for the relevant data points in wmata data
+wmata_parse.py - is the running version of the WMATA scraper

 h.py - sets neopixel connected to arduino based on H parameter